 We say words because they have meaning to us.
 They have history with us.
 We have history with them.
 They have purpose in this moment.
 They don’t come out of nowhere.

 Neither do the words in the script.
 This person speaks this way for a reason.
-You have to create those reasons and let them live in your body like your own words.
+You have to explore those reasons and let them live in your body like your own words.

 Words that come from meaning and history can be flexible in the moment.